0xrh0d4m1n/0xrh0d4m1n.github.io/docs/pages/hireme/index.md

         ---

-        My Python skills are honed for scripting powerful cybersecurity tools and automating complex security tasks.
+        My Python skills are honed for scripting powerful cybersecurity tools and also automating complex security tasks.

       - ### **Shell Script**